Where Can Americans Travel Right Now? A Country-by-country Guide

-Now, all Americans can visit if they show proof of a negative COVID-19 PCR test no more than 72 hours before departure, and fill out an online immigration card and Passenger Locator Card within 48 hours of their departure, according to the Curaçao Tourist Board.
+Americans can visit if they show proof of a negative COVID-19 PCR test no more than 72 hours before departure, and fill out an online immigration card and Passenger Locator Card within 48 hours of their departure, according to the Curaçao Tourist Board.
 Travelers must also have medical insurance to cover them if they become ill with the virus while visiting.

 The island, which asks people to wear face masks if they cannot be at least 6 feet apart, has also introduced a "Dushi Stay" app - dushi meaning "sweet" in Papiamentu - to help visitors keep track of everything from entry requirements to which restaurants, attractions, and beaches are open.